Cryptocurrency after death

 • Cryptocurrency is considered property under Australian law and forms part of your estate

-• Digital assets require different management processes than physical or financial property
+• Digital assets are generally managed through different processes than physical or financial property.

-• Without proper documentation, your bitcoin after death may be difficult or impossible to recover
+• Without documentation, bitcoin after death may be difficult or impossible to recover.

 • Estate administration becomes more complex when digital assets are involved